RISC OS Software RISC OS

 LT

 This application for Windows provides a complete simulation of the London Transport Underground timetable, based on November 1989.
 It was first developed as a RISC OS application able to run in a 1Mbyte Wimpslot and was developed between August 1991 and April 1994.
 In 2010 it was converted to a Windows version and was further developed in 2013 and 2021.
 It used a draw vector of the LT underground map provided with Draw+ and it was only in 2021 that I created my own, geographic map of the LT system which would allow it to be distributed.
-The RISC OS application has also been updated.
+The RISC OS application has also been updated (now at version 6.33).

 What is the Guiness record?